Abhishek-parate/Abhishek-parate/README.md

 # Hi there, I'm Abhishek Parate 👋

-Welcome to my GitHub profile!
-I'm currently in my second year of MCM (Master of Computer Management) and have a deep passion for web development and related technologies.
+🚀 Passionate Web Developer | Expert in SEO | Digital Marketing Strategist Welcome to my GitHub profile!
+It is my pleasure to introduce myself as Abhishek Parate, a dedicated developer who delivers excellent web development and digital marketing services.
+Specializing in React, WordPress, and Advanced Custom Fields (ACF), I develop dynamic, SEO-optimized websites that are engaging for users and rank well in search engines.
+I specialize in comprehensive off-page SEO strategies, ensuring websites are visible through effective link building, social media integration, and influencer outreach.
 ## 🚀 About Me

-- 🎓 I'm studying at G. H. Raisoni College and currently in my second year.
 - 💻 I have a strong interest in JavaScript, ReactJS, PHP, VB.NET, Python, Next.js, TailwindCSS, Bootstrap, MongoDB, SQL, and PHPMyAdmin.
 - 🌐 I have knowledge in SEO and how to rank web pages.
 - 🔨 I'm currently developing a Time Table Management System for my college.